Add To Favorites

 Leprechauns, shamrocks, and wee folk are popular elements of Ireland's delightful legends.
 Celebrate Irish literature with a stand-up Leprechaun!

-Research Irish legends and symbols.
+During a unit of study on Ireland, invite students to research Irish legends and symbols.
 Look for leprechauns, wee folk, shamrocks, shillelaghs, and other traditional symbols of Ireland in books, poetry, and music.
 Read folk tales about leprechauns.
 Note the ways different artists show these fascinating characters.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step